Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Abstract

 \section{Abstract}

-{The chemical enrichment of the Universe at all scales is related to stellar winds and explosive supernovae phenomena.
-Metals produced by stars and later spread at the mega-parsec scale through the intra-cluster medium (ICM) become a fossil record of the chemical enrichment of the Universe and of the dynamical and feedback mechanisms determining their circulation.
-As demonstrated by the results of the soft X-ray spectrometer onboard \textsl{Hitomi}, high resolution X-ray spectroscopy is the path to to differentiate among the models that consider different metal production mechanisms, predict the outcoming yields, and are function of the nature, mass, and/or initial metallicity of their stellar progenitor.
-Transformational results shall be achieved through improvements in the energy resolution and effective area of X-ray observatories to detect rare metals (e.g. Na, Al) and constrain yet uncertain abundances (e.g. C, Ne, Ca, Ni).
+{Chemical enrichment of the Universe at all scales is related to stellar winds and explosive supernovae phenomena.
+Metals produced by stars and later spread throughout the intracluster medium (ICM) at the megaparsec scale become a fossil record of the chemical enrichment of the Universe and of the dynamical and feedback mechanisms determining their circulation.
+As demonstrated by the results of the soft X-ray spectrometer onboard \textsl{Hitomi}, high-resolution X-ray spectroscopy is the path to differentiating among the models that consider different metal-production mechanisms, predict the outcoming yields, and are a function of the nature, mass, and/or initial metallicity of their stellar progenitor.
+Transformational results shall be achieved through improvements in the energy resolution and effective area of X-ray observatories, allowing them to detect rarer metals (e.g. Na, Al) and constrain yet-uncertain abundances (e.g. C, Ne, Ca, Ni).
 The X-ray Integral Field Unit (X-IFU) instrument onboard the next-generation European X-ray observatory \textsl{Athena} is expected to deliver such breakthroughs.
 Starting from 100~ks of synthetic observations of 12 abundance ratios in the ICM of four simulated clusters, we demonstrate that the X-IFU will be capable of recovering the input chemical enrichment models at both low ($z = 0.1$) and high ($z = 1$) redshifts, while statistically excluding more than 99.5\% of all the other tested combinations of models.
 By fixing the enrichment models which provide the best fit to the simulated data, we also show that the X-IFU will constrain the slope of the stellar initial mass function within $\sim$12\%.
 These constraints will be key ingredients in our understanding of the chemical enrichment of the Universe and its evolution. }

 \keywords{X-rays: galaxies: clusters – galaxies: clusters: intracluster medium – galaxies: abundances – supernovae: general – galaxies: fundamental parameters – methods: numerical}

 \titlerunning{Constraining the origin and models of chemical enrichment in galaxy clusters using the \textsl{Athena} X-IFU} \authorrunning{F. Mernier et al.}